-Filming with replica / fake emergency service vehicles
+Filming with replica Police/Emergency vehicles

-The MPS Film Unit must be consulted in advance of any filming using replica / fake police vehicles on public roads and filming will not be approved without the presence of a police escort.
-Please talk to the MPS Film Unit and we can discuss the provision of a police motorcycle escort or advise regarding road closures for filming.
+The MPS Film Unit must be consulted in advance of any filming using replica / fake police vehicles on public roads, and filming will not be approved without the presence of Mobile Police Support.

-The MPS does not hire out police vehicles to third parties in this manner, however there are several London and home county companies involved in this line of business.
+The MPS does not hire out police vehicles to third parties, however there are several London and home county companies involved in this line of business.